Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

 In addition, the income of businesses owned by individuals directly (sole proprietorships) is taxed at the owner’s personal income tax (PIT) rates as follows:

-In determining taxable income for corporate income tax purposes, expenses (including interest expense, depreciation and general administrative expenses, such as rental expenses) that are reasonably connected with a company’s business can be deducted from the company’s taxable revenue.
+In determining taxable income for CIT purposes, expenses (including interest expense, depreciation and general administrative expenses, such as rental expenses) that are reasonably connected with a company’s business can be deducted from the company’s taxable revenue.

 Taxable income is based on the accounting profits, and adjustments are made for tax purposes, as required by the Korean Corporate Income Tax Law.

-In accordance with the BEPS initiatives, most incentives and benefits previously available for foreign direct investment have been abolished by the Korean government under the 2019 tax reform.
+In accordance with the BEPS initiatives, most of the direct tax incentives and benefits previously available for foreign direct investment were abolished by the Korean government under the 2019 tax reform.
 However, the existing local tax and indirect tax incentives are maintained for qualifying foreign investors.
-Foreign investors are entitled to an exemption from acquisition tax and property tax on the property acquired and owned for up to 15 years, and to an exemption from customs duties, VAT and individual consumption tax on imported capital goods.
+Foreign investors are entitled to an exemption from acquisition tax and property tax on property acquired and owned for up to 15 years, and to an exemption from customs duties, VAT and individual consumption tax on imported capital goods.

-Under Korean tax law, tax losses can be carried forward for ten years, though annual utilisation is capped at 60% of annual taxable income (with an exception granted for SMEs and distressed companies).
+Under Korean tax law, tax losses can be carried forward for 15 years, although annual utilisation is capped at 60% of annual taxable income (with an exception granted for SMEs and distressed companies).

 Interest expense deductions are subject to the following limitations:

-Capital gains are generally taxed at the same corporate income tax rate as ordinary taxable income.
+Capital gains are generally taxed at the same CIT rate as ordinary taxable income.
 However, capital gains from the sale of non-business purpose real estate are subject to additional capital gains tax, at the rate of 10%.

-Value added tax (VAT) is imposed on the supply of goods and services.
-The applicable VAT rate is generally 10%, but zero-rated VAT is available for exported goods and services rendered outside Korea, and for certain services provided to a non-resident in a foreign currency.
-If a company carries on VAT-able business in Korea, it must register its business under the VAT Act, file a quarterly VAT return and pay all VAT collected from its customers during the relevant quarter, minus any VAT credit to which it is entitled (“input VAT”).
+Value-added tax (VAT) is imposed on the supply of goods and services.
+The applicable VAT rate is generally 10%, but zero-rated VAT is available for exported goods and services rendered outside Korea and for certain services provided to a non-resident in a foreign currency.
+If a company carries on a VAT-able business in Korea, it must register its business under the VAT Act, file a quarterly VAT return and pay all VAT collected from its customers during the relevant quarter, minus any VAT credit to which it is entitled (input VAT).